 Regular reminders will be provided to students on proper hygiene.
 Students will be asked to wash their hands before and after eating, and when returning from outside, and before and after using the washroom.
-All students (Nursery-Grade 8) will be required to wear masks.
+All students (Nursery-Grade 8) are required to wear masks.
 Students will be taught the proper use of a mask, but are encouraged to adapt to their masks prior to the start of school.
 Student belongings should be taken home each day to be cleaned as needed.

-Eating and drinking at school
+Eating and Drinking at School

 Students and staff will be performing proper hand hygiene before and after eating.
 Students should bring their own drink bottle that is labeled, kept with them during the day and not shared.
 Water filling stations can be utilized, but the water fountain will not be used.
 Students will bring their own individual meals and snacks, and the "no food sharing" policies will be reinforced.
-We may be using a third party food service, but if used it will be delivered at the front of the school and distributed internally.